+Need help changing an old habit or need to be convinced to bring your lunch to work?
 I have a few tricks to take a bite out of your lunch habit.
-Two tricks require a bit of number crunching, others a just a perspective switch.
+Two tips require a bit of number crunching, others a just a perspective switch.
 You choose.

 Paying $15 a few times a week may seem insignificant, but consider the big picture to change the habit.
 My favourite way to put real costs in perspective is to consider how many hours you must work to pay for something.

-For example, if you earn $15 per hour that lunch costs you OVER an hour of work — yes, you must subtract income taxes.
+If you earn $15 per hour that lunch costs you OVER an hour of work — yes, you must subtract income taxes.
 Now let’s say you earn 75K per year, after taxes your pay is around $28 per hour.
-So to pay for that $15 lunch you must work over 30 minutes to take-out lunch.
-Is take lunch worth it?
+So to pay for a $15 lunch you must work over 30 minutes.
+Is take-out lunch worth it?
 That’s up to you.

 If you make less than $75K (which most of us do) then you’re eating more and more pays.

 3. It’s not cooking, it’s “layering”.

 A recent Dalhousie study says 42% of Canadians buy lunch because they don’t have time to cook.

 I agree.
 With a toddler in tow and job to work and a life to live and so on I don’t have spare minutes to cook either.
 So I don’t cook.
 I layer.
 By using my Instant Pot I layer my ingredients from the bottom to the top and and let the gadget do the cookin’ work for me.
 Layering, people.